the-carlisle-group/Abacus/APLSource/DocSource/ObjectReference/DataGrid_Property_InsertColumns.md

 # DataGrid InsertColumns Property

 Boolean scalar.
 Allow or disallow column insertion.

-Default to `0`.
+Default to `1`.

+This property only applies if ReadOnly is `0`.
+If ReadOnly is `1`, columns may not be inserted.